 Over the weekend, controversy struck when Tidal accused Apple of blocking the live video stream of rapper Drake during the Lil Weezyana Fest, which was airing on Tidal on early Saturday morning.
-According to Tidal, Apple's lawyers threatened to sue Tidal for upwards of US$20 million, as Drake has an exclusive deal with Apple Music.
+According to Tidal, Apple's lawyers threatened to sue Tidal for upwards of US$20 million (about RM84 million), as Drake has an exclusive deal with Apple Music.
 "Apple is interfering with artistry and will not allow this artist to stream.
 Sorry for big brother's inconvenience," read the placeholder screen while Drake performed.

 Sounds like some bitter competition between rivals, right?
 However, it might not actually be true.
 BuzzFeed News reports that Apple had nothing to do with the decision, and that Drake's manager, named Future the Prince, actually made the call himself, citing the fact that they had no say in how the stream was presented.
 As such, they opted out of participating.